London Knights, Moose Jaw Warriors facing off in Memorial Cup on TSN | TSN

 London won their opening game of the Memorial Cup over the Drummondville Voltigeurs by a score of 4-0, thanks to a two-goal effort from forward Ruslan Gazizov.
 Defenceman Oliver Bonk recorded a goal and an assist as well in the big win for the Knights.

-Goalie Michael Simpson was outstanding for London their last time out, making 31 saves in the shutout victory.
+Goalie Michael Simpson was outstanding for London, making 31 saves in the shutout victory.

 Head coach Dale Hunter will look for his team to improve their record to 2-0, just one win away from reaching the final.